Ganesh-Reddy7/Food-Menu-Selection/README.md

 ## Demo

+Find the main file **index.html** to start the execution of the project.

 Step-by-Step Procedure for Selecting Food Menu for Breakfast, Lunch, and Dinner Every Day:

 1. Assess Dietary Needs and Preferences: